jenO00/roadMate/README.md

 - Chat.
 - Nicer design on reviews.
 - Profile pictures.
 - Possibility to upload pictures.

+See figma file for further design choices.